Sinking Fund & Savings Goal Planner: The Free Visual Dashboard That Kills Surprise Expenses

 Your car insurance is due in three months.
 Christmas is in seven.
 Your dog’s vet appointment is next month.
 And you have exactly $0 set aside for any of it — because every “unexpected” expense somehow catches you off guard, even though it happens every single year at the same time.

 These aren’t emergencies.
 They’re predictable expenses you forgot to plan for.
-And the solution has a name: sinking funds.
+And the approach has a name: sinking funds.
 The DDH Sinking Fund & Savings Goal Visual Planner is a free interactive dashboard that breaks your savings goals into per-paycheck amounts with animated progress bars, goal thermometers, and deadline tracking — so every predictable expense is funded before it arrives.

 The Budgeting Blindspot That Keeps You Broke